primer/react/.changeset/tough-apples-fix.md

 "@primer/react": patch
 ---

-ActionList inside Overlay: Items no longer automatically wrap
+ActionList inside Overlay: When using Overlay with default `width:auto`, ActionList items no longer automatically wrap